quarkslab/wirego/README.md

   - The fields type list is incomplete
   - The current API only allows one and only one node to be created for a given packet
   - Support payload split into several packets

-  - A simple GUI allowing to select the golang plugin to be loaded by wirego would be nice (instead of this environment variable)
+## Additional notes

+"Yes", being able to set the plugin path using the preferences page for Wirego would be nice.
+Sadly, the preferences for a plugin are loaded once the plugin is fully loaded.
+Hence, this would be too late to read which plugin should actually be loaded.